drin0901/Orleans/README.md

 - Open the project using Visual Studio 2017 or higher
 - Make sure the startup project is set to `Movies.Server`
 - Run the project and browse it using this URL: http://localhost:6600/swagger
+- Please Login with this Authorized value: "rivertech-key" before trying out the API functions.